gazm/fred-tensor/README.md

 # fred-tensor
-tinkering with FRED database and machine learning
+experimenting with FRED database and machine learning.

+this is only a hobby porject